satyyam11/slack-integration/README.md

 ## Running the Application
 1. **Build and Run the Application:**
    - Use Maven to clean, install, and run the application.
+   - Use IDE of your choice preferaably IntelliJ.

 2. **Test the Application:**
    - You can use these links to test it on my Slack channel: